qwinkki/PersonalFinanceManager/README.md

  - etc.

 To run the project you need:
- - code editor, in my case Visual Studio 2022
+ - Visual Studio 2022 or greater
  - git
  - pgAdmin 4
  - PostgreSQL